bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 ## Overview

 To encourage extensible and predictable toasts, we recommend providing a header (title) and body.
-Toast headers use STYLE `'display: flex'`, allowing easy alignment of content thanks to Bootstrap's [margin and flexbox utility classes](/docs/reference/utility-classes).
+Toast headers use the style `'display: flex'`, allowing easy alignment of content thanks to Bootstrap's [margin and flexbox utility classes](/docs/reference/utility-classes).

 Toasts are slightly translucent, too, so they blend over whatever they might appear over.
 For